parrt/msds501/notes/programming.md

 <img src=images/strings2.png width=110>

 These basic data types are our building blocks.
-If we arrange many of these blocks together, we can create more complex structures.
+If we arrange some of these blocks together, we can create more complex structures.

 ## Data structures